Food Recovery Revolution

 Fresh fruits and vegetables are essential for everyone, and especially for underserved communities facing barriers to accessing healthy foods.
 Many of the people we serve at the Richmond Food Bank are dealing with health issues or caring for dependents with health concerns.
 In addition, many of those using the food bank are children (about 27%) and many are seniors (about 17%).
 Having a variety of fresh produce to choose from when they visit the food bank helps them to maintain their good health, and to fulfill their potential.

-The Richmond Food Recovery Network was founded in 2019 as a partnership between the City of Richmond and food re-distribution organization FoodMesh.
+The Richmond Food Recovery Network was founded in 2019 through a partnership between the Richmond Food Bank and food re-distribution organization FoodMesh.
 Aiming to reduce food waste and food insecurity, the network redirects unsold foods to those in need through local organizations and charities.

 To take part in the Richmond Food Recovery Network, businesses and farmers can donate any unsold or unsellable food items to community-serving organizations and charities like the Richmond Food Bank Society to distribute to those they serve.